-1955 to 1998 Chevrolet small block V8
+1955 to 1998 Chevy small-block V8

-1959 to 1987 Dodge Slant-Six
+1959 to 1987 Chrysler Slant-6

-Not known to be excessively fast (I know, I drive one today), the Chrysler Slant-six was introduced with 170 ci in 1959.
-In its 225 ci guise, it was indestructible.
-Though famous for its use in Dodge trucks, it landed in plenty of industrial applications just for this reason.
+Not known to be excessively fast (I know, I drive one today), the Chrysler Slant-Six debuted with 170 ci in 1959.
+In its 225 ci version, it was indestructible.
+Though famous for its use in Dodge trucks, it landed in plenty of industrial applications just for that reason.
 It borrowed cylinder bore dimensions and four main bearings from the infamous Chrysler Hemi engine.

-1991 and up Ford Modular Motor
+1991 and up Ford modular motor

-1989 to 1998 Dodge Cummins B 5.9-liter six
+1989 to 1998 Dodge Cummins B 5.9-liter inline-6

 Cummins engines were basically large truck engines.
 But by the mid-1980s, Ford and Chevrolet dominated truck sales, and Dodge had to do something.
-That something was the 5.9-liter diesel engine.
-It was the most powerful engine Cummins could pull off the shelf that fit into a pickup, with 400 lb-ft of torque.
-That smoked Ford and Chevy, giving it the best payload and towing capacity of the three.
+That something was the 5.9-liter diesel.
+With 400 lb-ft of torque, it was the most potent engine Cummins could pull off the shelf that fit into a pickup.
+That smoked Ford and Chevy, giving Dodge the best payload and towing capacity of the three.

 2001 to 2006 Duramax 6.6-liter V8